Guide to Installing Windows on a Chromebook

 Chromebook使用SuzyQable CCD免拆机解锁及刷机教程 – Hollywoo.de

 The advantage of using SuzyQable is that you don’t need to open the back cover and mess with the hardware — just plug it into the computer and go.
-These cables are cheap on Xianyu, around 20-30 RMB.
+These cables are cheap on Xianyu(some kind of Chinese eBay), around 20-30 RMB.
 If you want to save yourself some trouble, buy a cable, grab a computer running Linux, and you’re ready to start.

-(I think you can use it to hack the device by connecting to itself, haven’t tried it though.)
+(I think you can use it to hack the device by connecting the cable to itself, haven’t tried it though.)

 (You don’t necessarily need a fully installed Linux — a Live environment running from a USB stick works too.)